 At West Hill English has a high priority within the timetable.
 Teaching staff work hard to ensure all children develop excellent literacy skills as they are the key to children succeeding in so many other areas of the curriculum.

-Click on the image below to find out more about how we teach children to read and write successfully and how parents can support their child’s learning at home.
+Click on the image below to find out more about how we teach children to read and how parents can support their child’s learning at home.

 At West Hill there is a daily mathematics lesson for all children.
 Lessons include whole class, group and individual work.
 Mental maths and problem solving are an important part of every lesson.
 Learning through a clear progression of mental and written methods, children develop understanding and the skills to carry out calculations independently.
 Children are encouraged to discuss their methods of working, ideas and reasoning and share their expertise with others.